Israel - Mountain Eco Lodge

 Nimrod is a small Israeli town in the Golan Heights on the southern slopes of Mount Hermon.
 It is a cooperative agricultural community and the highest town in Israel at 1,110 meters (3,642 ft) above sea level.
 Nimrod is located approximately 4 hours north of Tel Aviv.
 The location is quite isolated from other towns; the nearest community is a modern Druze village about a half hour walk from the project site.
 If you enjoy fresh, clean air, breathtaking views, and an easy, quiet way of life, this spectacular location is perfect for you.

 About the Project

 Situated on one of the highest peaks in Israel, the Nimrod Mountain Eco Lodge is an impressive center for eco-tourism and experimental bio-farming.
-The lodge sets an example of modern sustainable living on the rugged Golan Heights using down to earth techniques such as grey water systems construction from recycled materials, natural insulation, and bio-farming.
-The lodge works with government organizations to help renew forests, while also implementing ecologically beneficial programs into the local community by working with both orchid owners and farmers to create ecological solutions for the recycling of wood.
+The lodge sets an example of modern sustainable living on the rugged Golan Heights using down to earth techniques such as grey water systems, construction from recycled materials, natural insulation, and eco-farming.
+The lodge works with government organizations to help renew forests while simultaneously implementing ecologically beneficial programs into the local community by working with both orchid owners and farmers to create ecological solutions for the recycling of wood.

 The Lodge is in the process of creating a living and working eco community for people with special needs, there is an opportunity to work with a disabled child throughout the project.
 There is guidance and training provided for this component.